 No matter how big or small it is, a bathroom can always be remodeled in a way to follow the looks and functionality of the rest of your house.
 With these simple designer tricks, you will learn how to make tiny and tight spaces grow visually.

 The first and the most important tip is to try keeping everything the same color or tone as much as you can.
 For example, the combination of light tile and dark walls (or vice versa) will visually chop up the space and make it seem a lot smaller than it really is.
 But, if you want to have some contrast in there, do it with things that are objects such as cabinets or light fixtures, while everything else matches and creates a great backdrop.
+You can alter the appearance of your bathroom simply by changing the color of your bathroom cabinets.
+And since light colors are always soothing, they may significantly change the overall appearance of your bathroom.
+You might just need to look for Cabinet Refinishing Services in Silicon Valley or elsewhere to thoroughly clean and prime the cabinets, making them appear more captivating.
+Other than that you can experiment with the lightnings of your bathroom.

 The second color tip is to make your ceiling match your walls, especially if it is angled or has a few oddly shaped areas.
 This way, you will make those shapes disappear and expand the space visually as well.